AnywhereSoftware/B4X_Forum_Resources/B4J/Libraries/jShell library/readme.md

 ```

 The Shell library can be used in a UI app in the same way.

-**V1.30 is released** - Includes a method to start a process and wait for it to complete.
-You should normally not use this method in a UI application as it will block the UI thread.